tbidne/charon/README.md

                            a path to the config file.
 If not specified then we look in the XDG config directory e.g.
                            ~/.config/safe-rm/config.toml

+  -b,--backend (default|fdo)
+                           Backend to use with safe-rm.
+This option affects how path metadata is stored.
+The fdo option is compatible with the FreeDesktop.org trash specification file
+                           format.
+Defaults to 'default', which captures more information when a path is moved to the trash, at the expense of compatibility.

   -t,--trash-home PATH     Path to the trash directory.
 This overrides the toml
                            config, if it exists.
 If neither is given then we use